philastrophist/weave-io/README.md

 * An Exposure is one integration of both arms of the spectrograph.
 You can locate Exposures like so:  `data.exposures[mjd]`

 * A Run is a weave term for an exposure taken in one arm of the spectrograph (so there are always 2 Runs per Exposure).
-You can locate runs using their runid `data.runs[runid]` or their colour relative to the exposure `data.exposures[mjd].runs['red']`
+You can locate runs using their runid `data.runs[runid]`.

 * A `spectrum` in weaveio refers to a single spectrum of a single target (not the block of `spectr*a*`)

 * An L1 product refers to the spectra recorded in an L1File.
 All L1 data is separated by camera colour (red and blue).
     * A single spectrum is the processed spectrum from the raw data
-    * A stacked spectrum is the spectrum resulting from stacking two or more single spectra in a single ob
+    * A stack spectrum is the spectrum resulting from stacking two or more single spectra in a single ob
-    * A superstacked spectrum results from stacking *between* OBs but with the same instrument configuration
+    * A superstack spectrum results from stacking *between* OBs but with the same instrument configuration
     * A supertarget spectrum results from stacking every single spectrum of a single WeaveTarget cname.

 * There are three types of `Target`